|Title:||Research Associate in High Energy Physics|

 Research Associate in High Energy Physics

-Fixed Term: two years in the first instance
+Fixed Term: Two years in the first instance, with possibility of extension

-You must hold a PhD in Experimental Particle Physics or have an equivalent level of professional qualifications and experience.
+You will hold a PhD* in a relevant area or have an equivalent level of professional qualifications and experience.

 - Experience in leadership or evidence of future leadership potential